LF2L/reproducible-research/_pages/ppt.md

 # Main goal

-- Understand the importance of *replication principle* of the research
+- Understand the importance of the *replication principle* in research
-- Create a first dynamic document using the Literate programming approach
+- Create a first dynamic document using a *Literate programming approach*

 ---